Wellness Resources

 Student Coordinators

-Yulong Huang
+Yulong Stokes

-Hi everyone, my name is Yulong Huang, and I’m an M3.
+Hi everyone, my name is Yulong Stokes, and I’m an M4.
 I’m from Dickson, TN, but have lived in Mobile for the past six years as an undergraduate (and medical student) at South!
 I decided to become a PEER Supporter because mental health is something that is often overlooked, and students may not know who to talk to or what resources are available.
 I’m always happy to chat or listen, so please don’t hesitate to reach out if you see me around.

 ▼ Class of 2025